napari/cookiecutter-napari-plugin/README.md

 docs](https://napari.org/plugins/index.html) for more information on how to create a plugin.

+Information on why plugins created by this cookiecutter template are using  the `src` layout could be found in this [article](https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure)

 ## Issues

 If you encounter any problems with this cookiecutter template, please [file an